SkillsUSA Washington

 Competitors demonstrate and explain an entry-level skill used in the occupational area for which they are training.
 The competition requires a demonstration performing an occupational skill accompanied by a clear explanation of the topic using experiments, displays or practical operations.

-Competitors demonstrate and explain an entry-level technical skill used either in the occupational area for which he or she is training or outside the training area.
+Competitors demonstrate and explain an entry-level technical skill used either in the occupational area for which they are training or outside the training area.
 The competition requires a demonstration performing an occupational skill accompanied by a clear explanation of the topic using experiments, displays or practical operations.

 The competition consists of documenting and presenting activities members have been involved with during the school year, including chapter meetings, leadership training, publicity, community service projects, professional development, program of work, awards, local and state competitions and other selected chapter activities.
 Each activity is documented in a professional portfolio and a team of three members are interviewed.